 Rather than just talking about the product, the email flips the problem back onto the prospect.
 The result is the prospect feels empowered by your outreach and solution rather than agitated by an overly pushy sales pitch.

-One of the best ways to build a relationship, especially when you’re cold emailing, is by adding value to your prospect’s inbox.
-Your aim should be to provide value every time a prospect opens one of your emails.
-Instead of pitching your product right off the bat, send them a valuable resource instead.
+One of the best ways to build a relationship, especially when you’re cold emailing, is by adding value for your prospect.
+Instead of pitching your product right off the bat, send them a helpful resource or relevant new data instead.

 Hi [name],